 Download care guide for printing

-For effective establishment in the landscape, instant hedges and pleached screens, like all advanced grade plants, will require deep watering in their first two growing seasons (spring to mid-autumn) and over extended windy and or dry periods even once established.
+For effective establishment in the landscape, instant hedges and pleached screens, like all advanced-grade plants, will require deep watering in their first two growing seasons (spring to mid-autumn) and over extended windy and or dry periods even once established.
 In very light soils or areas where root growth will be restricted (e.g. hedges in containers or planter boxes) a permanent irrigation system is required.
 Container mix that has been allowed to dry out becomes hydrophobic (repels water) and will require more water to re-wet.

 Drip irrigation is the best method for irrigating instant hedges.
 For instant hedge irrigation, we recommend and can supply 13mm x 2.2l/hr x 30cm Flow Regulated Landscape Drip Line.
-The drip line evenly delivers approx 7.3 litres of water per hour per metre to the root zone where it is needed.
+The drip line evenly delivers approximately 7.3 litres of water per hour per metre to the root zone where it is needed.
 Roll out the dripline on top of the original rootball close to the trunks, and secure using the pins provided.
 Plug into your garden hose when it is time to water, add a timer if desired or integrate into your irrigation system.
 We don't recommend leaky hose or sprinklers.
 Consistent hand watering at the root zone for very short hedge lengths or a small number of containers may be sufficient.
 Install drippers for Pleached Screens and container planting.
 Purchase drippers from your local garden supply retailer.

 You may still need to irrigate your hedge on or soon after rainy days.
 Light rain is unlikely to sufficiently penetrate dense hedge foliage to wet the root zone adequately.

-While establishing in its new home, water your instant hedge deeply, one to three times a week depending on hedge variety, soil type, environmental conditions and season.
+While establishing in its new home, water your instant hedgerow deeply, one to three times a week depending on hedge variety, soil type, environmental conditions and season.
 This watering encourages deep rooting that anchors the instant hedge and helps it become established and more self-sufficient.
-Adjust your watering for your environment, the season (i.e. more frequently in the growing season, much less in winter if at all), and as the hedges grow taller and/or broader.
+Adjust your watering for your environment, the season (i.e. more frequently in the growing season, much less in winter if at all), and as the hedge grows taller and/or broader.
 In a hot, windy area, your hedge may require 25% more water whereas, in a cool sheltered spot with heavy soil, your hedge could require a lot less.
 More water may also be necessary where competing plant/tree roots are close to the hedge root zone.

 All hedges benefit from regular feeding.
-Fertilising will help with establishment, vigour, health, and quality of your instant hedge.
+Fertilising will help with the establishment, vigour, health, and quality of your instant hedge.
 On the other hand, excessive or incorrect fertilisation may cause excessive succulent growth that may be susceptible to cold damage, drought and diseases.
 We recommend feeding your hedge in early spring and again in mid-summer with a complete slow-release granular NPK (nitrogen, phosphorus and potassium)-based fertiliser, such as Nitrophoska®, Nitro Blue or Triabon®.
 These fertilisers are readily available from your local garden supply store.
-Sprinkle the fertiliser onto the soil surface at approx 50 – 100 grams per metre of hedgerow depending on hedge size.
+Sprinkle the fertiliser onto the soil surface at approximately 50 – 100 grams per metre of hedgerow depending on hedge size.
 An average handful is around 50 grams.
 Avoid contact with the leaves or trunks as the fertiliser may burn.
-With dense foliage, it is helpful to water-in the fertiliser using a hose.
+With dense foliage, it is helpful to water in the fertiliser using a hose.
 Once your inground hedge has established and reached your desired height and width you can cut the fertilising down to once a year, in early spring.
 Continue to feed hedges in containers and planter boxes twice a year.

 Once planted, we strongly recommend adding a good layer (say 5cm total depth) of well-composted, organic mulch.
 Maintain this level each spring, after you have fed your hedge.
 Mulch helps with moisture retention, soil conditioning and weed suppression.
 Ensure that the mulch is well clear of the trunks and lower branches. ⬆︎